 National Leadership Program, Spring 2017

-Ming Canaday was a Policy Fellow with RespectAbility.
+Ming Canaday was a Policy Apprentice with RespectAbility.
 She recently completed coursework for a master’s degree in the History of International Relations at the London School of Economics and Political Science.
 During her time in Europe, Canaday traveled extensively on the continent and to the University of Cape Town in South Africa to complete her dissertation research on contemporary attitudes toward rising Chinese migration to that region.

 From 2009 to 2013, she earned a bachelor’s degree from the University of Oregon, where she triple-majored in International Studies, Chinese and Asian Studies.
 During her undergraduate career, Canaday spent time in China interning at Justice for All, a disability advocacy organization that serves individuals with disabilities as well as individuals with HIV/AIDs and Hepatitis B.